 Of course, you need to know about the rules that apply for an appellation to gain information from these ties.
-If you’re not a sommelier or a professional wine expert, it’s unlikely that you know all the rules from every single appellation around the globe.
-Nevertheless, let’s discuss the basics of the most important nomination systems.
+If you are not a sommelier or a professional wine expert, it is unlikely that you know all the rules from every single appellation around the globe.
+Nevertheless, let us discuss the basics of the most important nomination systems.

-The French appellation system guarantees the quality of a wine but also of other food items, including butter, cheese, honey, meats, and spirits.
-It originates from the year 1411 when the French parliament regulated the production of Roquefort, a blue mold cheese.
+The French appellation system guarantees the quality of wine and other food items, including butter, cheese, honey, meats, and spirits.
+It originated from 1411 when the French parliament regulated the production of Roquefort, a blue mold cheese.
 Five hundred years later, at the beginning of the 20th century, the authorities put the first regulations in modern law.

 Today, French wines can belong to one of three quality categories.

 Appellation d’Origine Contrôlée (AOC)